 SDR Possible Complications

-The dorsal rhizotomy is a long and complex neurosurgical procedure.
-As in other major neurosurgical procedures, it presents some risks.
-Paralysis of the legs and bladder, impotence, and sensory loss are the most serious complications.
-Wound infection and meningitis are also possible, but they are usually controlled with antibiotics.
+The dorsal rhizotomy is a complicated neurosurgical procedure.
+As in other major neurosurgical procedures, it carries risks.
+Paralysis of the legs and loss of bladder and bowel control, and sensory loss are the most severe complications.
+Wound infection and meningitis are also possible.
 Leakage of the spinal fluid through the wound is another risk.

 Abnormal sensitivity of the skin on the feet and legs is relatively common after SDR, but usually resolves in time.
 There is no way to prevent unusual sensitivity in the feet.
 Transient change in bladder control may occur, but this also resolves within a few weeks.
-A few of our patients have experienced urinary tract infections and pneumonia.

 Outcome of Selective Dorsal Rhizotomy